meetpatel1111/one-click-k8s-deployment-azure/Documents/DELETE_WORKFLOW_DETAILED.md

 ensures that destructive actions are intentional, auditable, and recoverable.

-Errors are surfaced clearly, rollbacks are straightforward through manifest re-application, and security practices like RBAC and audit logs provide guardrails.
+Errors are surfaced clearly, rollbacks are straightforward through manifest re-application, and security practices like RBAC, Azure Monitor, and audit logs provide guardrails.
 Case studies highlight how the workflow behaves in different scenarios, reinforcing its reliability.

 Ultimately, this workflow embodies DevOps maturity: empowering developers to remove applications when needed,